-Each year at the DRE Section's Impaired Driving Training Conference, these awards are presented to those working in the field of drugged driving.
+Each year at the DRE Section's Annual Training Conference on Drugs, Alcohol, and Impaired Driving Training, these awards are presented to those working in the field of drugged driving.

 To honor those individuals who have made significant contributions to the Drug Evaluation and Classification Program (DECP), the IACP Drug Recognition Expert Section bestows two awards annually at its training conference.

 The DRE Ambassador is awarded to an individual who, while never having been certified as a DRE, has made significant contribution to the DECP.